eshlomo1/Microsoft-Sentinel-SecOps/OKTA/Okta-Security-Event.md

 # Okta Event of Interest

-### The following event is the main Okta event.
-This event appears on the System log API (Core Okta API) when a suspicious event occurs.
+### The following events is part of Okta events.
+This events appears on the System log API (also Core Okta API) when a suspicious events occurs.
 ### When you export the logs to SIEM platform that could be Event Types of Interest for Security Teams

 ## User Events